 Tula is a cosmetics brand with an interesting premise: that topically-applied probiotics can improve skin quality.
-Their founder is a dermatologist named Dr. Roshini Raj, and her brand's website describes probiotic extracts as a "breakthrough innovation in skincare."
+The company's founder is a dermatologist named Dr. Roshini Raj, and the Tula website describes probiotic extracts as a "breakthrough innovation in skincare."

 Tula Eye Balm Review

-Yellow 5 is the other artificial dye used in this product, and was found in the same medical review linked above to be frequently contaminated with carcinogens (cancer-causing compounds), to cause hypersensitivity reactions, and to be genotoxic (damaging to DNA).
+Yellow 5 was shown in the above-linked medical review to be contaminated with carcinogens (cancer-causing compounds), to cause hypersensitivity reactions, and to be genotoxic (damaging to DNA).

 Tula Sunscreen Review

-Avobenzone is one of the three active ingredients in Tula Daily Sunscreen Gel, and it’s been shown in a medical study to cause obesity-inducing changes to human cells.
+Avobenzone was shown in a 2019 clinical trial to cause obesity-inducing changes to human cells.
 The linked study concluded that avobenzone “functions as a metabolic disrupting obesogen.”

-Homosalate is the second of the three active ingredients, and also has concerning clinical data.
-A medical trial published in the Journal of Cosmetic Dermatology found that homosalate is cytotoxic (toxic to living cells), genotoxic (damaging to the genetic information in cells) and that it accumulates in living ecosystems, which suggests it's harmful to the environment.
+Homosalate was shown in a clinical trial published in the Journal of Cosmetic Dermatology to be cytotoxic (toxic to living cells), genotoxic (damaging to the genetic information in cells) and to accumulate in living ecosystems, which suggests it's harmful to the environment.

-Octisalate is the final active ingredient, and it may cause allergic skin reactions in some individuals according to a 2010 medical review.
+Octisalate may cause allergic skin reactions in some individuals according to a 2010 medical review.

 Tula Moisturizing Cream Review

-Tula’s sells a moisturizing cream called Hydrating Day & Night Cream.
-The brand claims it can provide “all day hydration” and “revive the appearance of dull and tired skin.”
+The brand claims this product can provide “all day hydration” and “revive the appearance of dull and tired skin.”

-The probiotic extract in this cream is bifida ferment lysate.
-The only clinical trial we could find on this ingredient showed it to have a beneficial impact on reactive skin at a concentration of 10%.
-We don't know what the concentration is in Tula's moisturizing cream.
+The only clinical trial we could find on this ingredient showed it to help heal reactive skin at a concentration of 10%.

 We can't find any medical evidence that this probiotic extract is hydrating to skin or reduces the appearance of lines and wrinkles, nor does Tula cite any on their product page.

-We urge the brand to clarify what they mean by this disclaimer.
+We urge the brand to clarify their marketing statements about probiotics, in light of this disclaimer.

-Chicory root extract is an effective active ingredient in this moisturizer.
-A recent medical trial published in the Journal of Dermatological Treatment found that chicory root extract beneficially restructured the skin when applied topically.
+Chicory root extract was shown in a clinical trial published in the Journal of Dermatological Treatment to beneficially restructure the skin.

-Turmeric root extract was shown in a medical review to be especially effective for patients with skin conditions, likely due to its anti-inflammatory effect.
+Turmeric root extract was shown in a 2016 medical review to be especially effective for individuals with skin conditions, likely due to its anti-inflammatory effect.
 The researchers noted “early evidence” of “therapeutic benefits for skin health.”